Parallels/packer-examples/macos/boot_configs/macOs_12.md

 # Boot Configs for Mac OS 12 Monterey

-This is the key sentence to boot the Mac OS Ventura 13 for an automated installation.
-While this should work in most cases as they depend in waiting times this can sometimes lead to a failed installation.
-If this happens you can try to increase the waiting times or add more waiting times between the commands.
-This will also install brew package manager and Parallels Desktop Tools.
+This is the screen configuration to boot the Mac OS Monterey for an automated installation.
+While this should work in most cases as they depend on matching strings provided.
+If this happens you can print log by enabling logs (export PACKER_LOG=1) in the terminal, packer will print the best detected text in the logs.
+You can use this text to fine tune the matching_strings and restart the automation.

 ```text
   boot_screen_config {